captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I ain't really hungry, you know.
 ---
 ## ESTHER:
 Where are you going?
+---
 It Sunday.
-I promised Mrs.
-Dickson we'd dine with her this afternoon after the church social,
 ---
+I promised Mrs. Dickson we'd dine with her
+---
+this afternoon after the church social,
+---
 ## GEORGE:
 That woman ask too many questions for me liking.
 ---
 ## ESTHER:
 That's what ladies do.
+---
 She's just being attentive.
-(George grabs his hat and toys with it for a moment.
-He ventures to speak, but stops himself
 ---
+---
 ## GEORGE:
-Say Mrs. Armstrong, you got two dollars?
+Say Mrs. Armstrong,
 ---
+you got two dollars?
+---
 ## ESTHER:
 What for?
 ---
 ## GEORGE:
-I need a proper hat if yuh want me to took for real work.
-It near three months now, and this a farmer's hat I tot', The rag man wouldn' even give me a penny for it.
+I need a proper hat
 ---
+if yuh want me to took for real work.
+---
+It near three months now, and this a farmer's hat I tot',
+---
+The rag man wouldn't even give me a penny for it.
+---
 ## ESTHER:
 Two dollars.
+---
 That's a lot of money.
+---
-I tor you I'd make you a worsted suit.
+I told you I'd make
+you a worsted suit.
+---
 Right smart.
-(Gaye gently tolithes Esther 's hand)
 ---
 ## GEORGE:
-Clmon, Mrs. Armstrong.
+C'mon, Mrs. Armstrong.
+---
 Just two dollars.
-40
 ---
 ## ESTHER:
 But this is the last time.
+---
 Hear?
-(Esther, reluctant, goes over to the quilt and opens the seam with her scissors.
-She digs in and pulls out two dollars.)
+---
+---
 There.
 ---
 ## GEORGE:
 That all you got?